data-addict-com/data-addict-com.github.io/_posts/2020-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 #### **requirements.txt**
 The code is [here](https://raw.githubusercontent.com/jadynekena/python-server-heroku/main/requirements.txt).
-It's telling you (and Heroku when before deployment) the useful dependancies for your project.
+It's telling you (and Heroku right before deployment) the useful dependancies for your project.

 #### **Procfile**
 The code is [here](https://raw.githubusercontent.com/jadynekena/python-server-heroku/main/Procfile).